-$$PR(A,B) = \frac{MIN(P(A),P(B))}{MAX(P(A),P(B))}$$
+$$PR(A,B) = \frac{MIN(P(A), P(B))}{MAX(P(A), P(B))}$$

-On each step, for each combination, the value of $d(f_A, f_B)$ , PR(A, B), and whether the combination was positive or negative was recorded to a log file.
+On each step, for each combination, the value of $d(f_A, f_B)$, PR(A, B), and whether the combination was positive or negative was recorded to a log file.

-The video sequence selected for the experiment shows a group of 7 targets that move at varying speeds in a roughly left to right motion (see

-Figure 1).
-The targets undergo repeated mutual occlusions, varying from small occlusions to almost full occlusion.
+The video sequence selected for the experiment shows a group of 2 targets that move at varying speeds in a roughly left to right motion (see Figure 1).
+The targets undergo repeated mutual occlusions, varying from small to large occlusions.
+Ground truth for the targets was obtained a frame by frame inspection and annotation by a human observer.